-We know that some alignments are astronomically aligned - toward the rising and setting points of the sun at the solstices or other times of the year, or toward the rising or setting points of the moon at lunar maxima or minima.
-However, these have not been systematically studied in West Penwith - this is research that is yet to be done.
+We know that certain alignments are astronomically aligned, particularly toward the rising and setting points of the sun at the solstices, or toward the rising or setting points of the moon at lunar maxima or minima.
+But research has not yet been sufficiently systematic to identify how many of these there are, and the patterns of their application.

-The other issue is a level-horizon azimuth, which holds true whatever elevation the local horizon is.
-Unless one is looking over the sea or across a relatively flat landscape, the level-horion azimuth is a theoretical more than an observational azimuth.
+The other issue concerns a level-horizon azimuth, which holds true whatever elevation the local horizon is.
+Unless one is looking over the sea or across a relatively flat landscape, the level-horizon azimuth is a theoretical more than an observational azimuth.

 If you look at Professor Thom's diagram below, the double circle is the sun rising over the sea - a level horizon (if you're standing at sea level, not on top of high cliffs).
 The lines above the sea horizon represent hill-horizons of different heights, up to two degrees higher in elevation, as seen from where you're standing.
 As you can see, the place where the sun would rise would move further to the right, or south, the higher that the hill horizon is.
 That left-right motion is the azimuth.

 So the two big variables here are the azimuth and the elevation.
 The azimuth is the number of degrees from true north, measured eastwards or rightwards from north along the horizon.

 So northeast is 45°, east is 90°, southeast is 135° (90+45°), south is 180°.
 Southwest is 225°, west is 270° and northwest is 315°.
 North is at 360°, usually called 0° and the degree immediately to the left of it is 359°.